Is the Observable Universe Consistent with the Cosmological Principle?: Early Universe FLRW anomalies

-These studies have been repeated with a harmonic-space analysis \cite{bib:Moss2011, bib:Planck2016, bib:Planck2018c} and a Rayleigh statistic that makes minimal assumptions about directionality \cite{bib:Planck2016}, which, as expected, confirmed that the asymmetry was present at larger multipoles.
-The dipole modulation model was extended to a dipolar spherical harmonics formalism \cite{bib:Hajian2003,bib:Hajian2006, bib:Planck2013, bib:Planck2016} and Planck once again detected a dipole modulation with significance $> 3 \, \sigma$, but insignificant higher-order multipole modulations.
-A local variance estimator was introduced in \cite{bib:Akrami2014} and was used in the analyses of Planck 2015~\cite{bib:Planck2016} and 2018~\cite{bib:Planck2018c} for both temperature and polarization data.
-Using this technique \cite{bib:Planck2018c} found that the preferred directions for E-mode polarization data were consistent with those determined for the temperature data.
+Independent studies performed in harmonic-space, for example, in \cite{bib:Paci2010, bib:Pranati2013, bib:Aiola2015, bib:Shabbir2019}, confirmed the presence of power asymmetry at large angular scales as expected.
+The dipole modulation model was also formulated in terms of Bipolar spherical harmonics (BipoSH) \cite{bib:Hajian2003, bib:Hajian2006, bib:Planck2013, bib:Planck2016,bib:Aluri2015}.
+When this BipoSH estimator was applied to Planck data, once again, a dipole modulation was detected with a significance $> 3 \, \sigma$.
+However, higher-order multipole modulations (beyond dipole) were found to be insignificant \cite{bib:Planck2013}.
+Interestingly enough, a joint Bayesian analysis of the dipole modulation field when constrained along with some other low multipole anomalies using the BipoSH framework did not markedly favor the dipole modulation model over the isotropic model.
+A local variance estimator (LVE) was introduced in \cite{bib:Akrami2014} based on the expectation that any random patch of the CMB sky should be statistically consistent with any other randomly chosen patch of any shape.
+LVE was used in the analyses of Planck full-mission and legacy data~\cite{bib:Planck2016, bib:Planck2018c} on both temperature and polarization maps.
+Using this estimator, the Planck collaboration found that the HPA directions from E-mode polarization data were consistent with those seen in the temperature data \cite{bib:Planck2018c}.
 Some differences in statistical significance were observed for different component-separated polarization maps.

-Overall, results across different satellites, both with and without polarization data, seem to confirm the underlying hemispherical power asymmetry in the CMB, which predominantly affects the northern ecliptic hemisphere.
+Overall, results across different satellites, both with and without polarization data, seem to confirm the underlying hemispherical power asymmetry in the CMB sky.